Sandingo/beyondrb/FEATURES.md

 * Unused Pokémon from beta builds and future generation evolutions, as well as the inclusion of Kanto-exclusive 'mons from GSC (Houndour/Murkrow/Slugma)
 * Shiny Pokémon and Shiny Charm for completing the Pokédex
 * Beta versions of the Steel/Dark/Fairy types have been included, along with type changes to match each Pokémon's recent versions.
 * Expanded post-game, with a new endgame dungeon in Mt.
-Silver and Gym Leader rematches.
+Silver, Gym Leader/Elite Four rematches and a Prof. Oak battle!
 * The Daycare can now sometimes have Baby Pokémon show up!
 There are some Pokémon that are only obtained this way.
-* Hoaxes like Bill's Garden and Mew under the Truck are featured.
+* Hoaxes like "Pikablu" in Bill's Garden and Mew under the Truck are featured.
 * Gender equality: Play as a girl!
 * The Amulet Coin and Everstone rewards from FRLG are obtainable, gotten the same way [as in that game](https://bulbapedia.bulbagarden.net/wiki/Professor%27s_assistant#Kanto-based_games).
 * Bottle Caps and Hyper Training!
-The later accessable in the post-game.
+Bottle Caps can be gotten from rebattling Mina, and the Hyper Training NPC is near Mt.
+Silver.
 * PC and Bag now have visible item counts to make it easier to keep track of.
 * A modified version of the Mystery Box from KEP appears, obtainable in the Fuchsia Meeting Room.
 * HMs can be used in the overworld by pressing A.
 * Hold B to put on your Running Shoes!
 * BW's Repel System is included.
+* <details><summary>A secret special Pokémon...</summary>Can be found on top of Pokemon Tower after defeating Prof. Oak.</details>

 ## Quality of Life
 * Bag size increased from 20 to 30.